 Grant awards

 - MINT-INNOVATION 2024 - MINT-INNOVATION, Germany.
 100,000 EUR funded by Vector-Stiftung.
-Co-joint application with Amelie Wuehrl.
+Co-led with Amelie Wuehrl.

 - Software Campus 2023 - Software Campus, Germany.
 114,000 EUR funded by BMBF.